AbdulrahmanNahhas/nahhas-lms/README.md

 # Nahhas LMS Website

-This is a Learning Management System (LMS) website built with Next.js.
-The purpose of this project is to provide a comprehensive platform for online education, tailored for the Syrian community.
+Nahhas LMS is a modern, open-source Learning Management System (LMS) built with **Next.js 14**.
+It offers a lightweight and extendable platform for online learning, course creation, and student management.

-## Demo Video

-Check out the demo video for this project on YouTube: [Demo Video](https://youtu.be/0g7wvi6tehQ)
+> 🕰️ _Note: This project has not received updates since **July 2024**.
+Community contributions are welcome to help keep it alive!_

 ---

+## 🎥 Demo Video

+Watch the LMS in action on YouTube: [Demo Video](https://youtu.be/0g7wvi6tehQ)

+---

-## Table of Contents
+## 📚 Table of Contents

 - [Features](#features)
 - [Tech Stack](#tech-stack)
 - [Installation](#installation)